2020 boogaloo murders: Carrillo's murder prosecution, guilty plea, and sentencing

 Carrillo was charged with 19 felonies, including murder and attempted murder.
 The charges carried lying in wait enhancements.
 Carrillo's lawyer said that his client was "left deeply shaken" by the suicide of his wife in 2018 and had experienced a traumatic brain injury in 2009.
 Federal prosecutors opted not to seek a death sentence.
 On August 27, 2020, Carrillo pleaded not guilty to the murder charge for the sergeant killed in Santa Cruz.
+During his arraignment, Carrillo wore a face mask with the words "We the people" written in marker, along with initials "BLM" and "Portland, Kenosha, George Floyd and Breonna Taylor".
 Preliminary hearings for charges related to the Oakland shooting were slated for December 2020 but postponed to March 2021 because of the ongoing case around the attack in Ben Lomond, in which a Santa Cruz County deputy sheriff was slain and others were injured.

 In February 2022, Carrillo pleaded guilty to killing Underwood and the attempted murder of the other officer.
 He admitted that he visited Facebook the day before the shooting to ask if anyone was "down to boog", connecting with the man who drove the van from which Carrillo fired 19 rounds from a homemade AR-15.
 The defense and prosecution agreed to recommend to the court a sentence of 41 years in prison for the drive-by shooting at the Oakland federal courthouse, which was handed down by the court in June 2022.
 On June 28, 2022, Carrillo pleaded guilty to the murder of Damon Gutzwiller.
 On August 26, 2022, Carrillo was sentenced to life in prison without the possibility of parole for Gutzwiller's murder.

-Of Justus
+Justus

-Justus is facing charges of aiding and abetting murder and aiding and abetting attempted murder.
-He has pleaded not guilty to the charges.
+Justus faced charges of aiding and abetting murder and aiding and abetting attempted murder.
+He pled not guilty to the charges.
+On March 15, 2024, Justus was sentenced to life in prison.